Have you ever walked down the haircare aisle only to see every product was one you couldn’t use?

 That is the reality that so many Black girls face on the day-to-day.
 It can be hard to grow up and learn to style and care for your natural hair, and it becomes even harder on a boarding school campus in Western Massachusetts.
-Having to worry about your hair when you move to boarding school isn’t something the vast majority have to consider, but for those of us with 3A curls and above, our hair means that we must find solutions with the very little time and resources that we have.
+Having to worry about your hair when you move to boarding school isn’t something the vast majority of students have to consider, but for those of us with 3A curls and above, our hair means we must find solutions with the very little time and resources that we have.

 “It is a lot easier to do my kind of hair back in Bermuda: one because of the weather and two because you have access to a wide array of Black hair products,” she said.
-“Even though the curly hair conditions aren’t as good at Williston, in a way I have had to take more care of my hair, so it’s healthier.”
+“Even though the curly hair conditions aren’t as good at Williston, in a way, I have had to take more care of my hair, so it’s healthier.”

 Daryn has a set schedule for her hair to make sure she is set for the week.